gabduss/customizable-modal/README.md

 </Dialog>
 ```

-As you can see you are very flexable with the configuration of the dialog.
+As you can see you are very flexible with the configuration of the dialog.
 You don't need to close or open the dialog yourself, it is handled for you.
-It is easy to and new buttons with different actions or to add you owen components to the dialog.
-In the following github repoository, you will find a example with a input field, where the input will be used after the click of an action button: https://github.com/gabduss/customizable-modal
+It is easy to and new buttons with different actions or to add you own components to the dialog.
+In the following github repository, you will find a example with a input field, where the input will be used after the click of an action button: https://github.com/gabduss/customizable-modal

 ## Conclusion